TheOpenCoder/postman-hack/DocuSync/Collection Documentation Syncer.md

 - ### And for that reason it requires the User's API Key.

 - ### Docusync uses Postman Monitor for constantly checking for new updates in [Github](https://github.com/) file and syncing with Postman.
+- ### Once if it finds any updates in the Github repository it will parse the MarkDown file using the custom parse function that I have written.
+- ### The parsed text is then stored as a environment variable and then used to set the documentation in postman.

 ---